 - I am a Registered member of the British Association of Counselling and Psychotherapy (MBACP) and hold a BACP postgraduate Diploma in Counselling.

 - I have been working as a counsellor for over 5 years and having worked as a solicitor and run a business bring a wide experience of life to my practice as well as a realistic approach.

 - I support my practice through regular supervision and training and development.I have recently attended training in Neurolinguistic Programming for Counsellors (2017) and Working with Shame (Brighton therapy Partnership 2017).
-I am currently doing a specialist training in working with boarding school survivors with Nick Duffel.
+I have also just attended Nick Duffell's specialist psychotherapeutic training in working with ex-boarders.